NilanEkanayake/LaserScanningMicroscope/README.md

 4. I setup the ADC inputs to make use of the STM32's PGA (Programmable Gain Array), which lets me adjust the amplification of the photodiode output.
 5. The laser power scales too high - the useable range is from 0-2000 (instead of 0-4096), after that the laser doesn't get any brighter, which means it's probably slowly getting fried.

-Here's a picture of the FES (Focus Error Signal) I got when pointing the OPU at a DVD, and changing the coarse focus from min to max:
+Here's a picture of the FES (Focus Error Signal) I got when pointing the OPU (Optical Pickup Unit) at a DVD, and changing the coarse focus from min to max:
 ![the FES signal obtained from the OPU through the PCB](https://raw.githubusercontent.com/NilanEkanayake/LaserScanningMicroscope/main/assets/PCB-FES.png)